tmartin424/Pong-Game/README.md

 The main goal is to make the game run seamlessly with no apparent issues.
 Also change the colors and theme.
 Then if I have enough time, I also plan to add some neat features that don’t already exist in the code.

+## How to Play
+Move the left paddle by 'w' for up and 's' for down.
+Move the right paddle by 'up' arrow and 'down' arrow
 ## Road Map

 * <p>[x] Create README.md</p>